FooHP/Test_Repo/Testing.md

 7) Creates a second, independent tidy data set (MergedData) with the average of each measurement variable for each activity and each subject

-8) Output the second Tidy dataset as a txt file "MergedData.txt" in the current directory
+8) Output the second Tidy dataset as a txt file "MergedData.txt" in the current working directory

 VARIABLES